 - California Family Health Council’s On-Demand Webinar on the CA Healthy Youth Act

-This free online course clarifies all sections of the CA Education Code (51930-51939) that were updated with the passage of the Healthy Youth Act.
+This free webinar clarifies all sections of the CA Education Code (51930-51939) that were updated with the passage of the Healthy Youth Act.
 It also provides specific examples of how the purpose of the act, required criteria, and required instruction can all be implemented to provide comprehensive sexual health education in grades 7-12 in compliance with the HYA.

 - The American Civil Liberties Union of Northern California’s Know Your Rights: Sex Education

 The ACLU of Northern California works with parents and community members to ensure that the sex education provided in local schools is medically accurate and in compliance with California law.
 This page has materials they have developed to help you understand the law and advocate for better sex education in your schools.